Click here for a printable version of the 2022 Statewide General Election One-Stop dates, times and locations.

 Persons who are not registered in a county may register to vote during the one-stop early voting period.
 This process is called “Same-Day Registration” and it is permitted under state law.

 To use same-day registration, a person must complete a voter registration application and show an election official proof of residential address in the county.
 This “proof of address” may consist of a current and valid photo ID or a document showing the name and current address of the applicant.
 To be current, the document must be the most recent version or at least dated within three (3) months of the date it is presented to an election official.
 Copies of acceptable “name and current address” documents are permissible.
 It is also permissible for a voter to present an electronic or online version of a “name and current address” document, as long as the document is obtained from the original source (e.g., e-Bills from utility companies, electronic bank statements, electronic earnings statement from employer, etc.) and shows his or her current name and address.

 Within two business days of the person’s registration, the county board of elections will verify the person’s driver license or social security number, update the voter registration database, search for possible duplicate registrations, and proceed to verify the registrant’s address by mail.
 The registrant’s vote will be counted unless the county board of elections determines that the registrant is not qualified to vote.

-Information regarding the 2018 General Election One-Stop Voting Period will be posted as soon as approved by the New Hanover County Board of Elections.
+Information regarding One-Stop Hours and locations for the 2022 Statewide General Election One-Stop implementation plan has been provided below, as it was unanimously approved by the New Hanover County Board of Elections at the July 12, 2022 Regular Meeting.
 If you have any questions, please contact the New Hanover County Board of Elections at 910-798-7330.